Blank-c/Blank-Grabber/README.md

 > *This pyinstaller library has compiled bootloader so it will not raise suspicions of antiviruses.*

 **3) What should be the approximate file size after compiling?**
-> *The approximate file size would be around 9.5 MB.
-Make sure you are using virtual env which otherwise the file may  become too large.*
+> *The approximate file size should be around 9.5 MB.
+Make sure you are using virtual env otherwise the file may become too large.*

 **4) How can I change the icon?**
 > *You can replace the "icon.ico" file in the "Data" folder with your icon but name and format (.ico) must be the same.*